B-Farahani/portfolio/_posts/2020-08-24-amazon_reviews.markdown

 Let’s first take a look at a few graphs to get a general understanding of the data.

 Below are the number of reviews per year and the number of unique products per year.
 The data includes headphone product/reviews from the year 2000 through mid 2014.
-As expected we, we can see that the number of reviews per year has increased significantly year over year.
+As expected, we can see that the number of reviews per year has increased significantly year over year.
 But also the number of unique headphones sold through Amazon has increased significantly in the recent years.

 ![Reviews Per Year](../assets/img/amazon_reviews/Reviews_per_year.jpg){: .postImage}